ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/schema.md

 Generally speaking, content is usually made out of blocks like paragraphs, list items, images, headings, etc. All these elements should be marked as blocks by using {@link module:engine/model/schema~SchemaItemDefinition#isBlock `isBlock`}.

-Schema items with `isBlock` set are (among others) affecting {@link module:engine/model/documentselection~DocumentSelection#getSelectedBlocks `Selection#getSelectedBlocks()`} behavior and by that allows setting block level attributes like `alignment` to appropriate elements from the UX point of view.
+Schema items with `isBlock` set are (among others) affecting {@link module:engine/model/documentselection~DocumentSelection#getSelectedBlocks `Selection#getSelectedBlocks()`} behavior and by that allows setting block level attributes like `alignment` to appropriate elements.

 It is important to remember that a block should not allow another block inside.
 Container elements like `<blockQuote>`, which can contain other block elements, should not be marked as blocks.